 The super late model competitor explained on The Unnamed Weekly Podcast that talented drivers like Kasey Kahne, Jeff Gordon, Tony Stewart and Ryan Newman are hard to come by because there aren’t any talent scouts who reward hard workers.

 “I think it’s all a big joke honestly.
 Back in the day, you had talent scouts and drivers got picked up off of talent,” said Nasse.
 “These days, you don’t have that because you have guys that bring in money.”

 “I promise that (William) could not come down there and win a late model race,” said Nasse.
 “Even Kyle Busch can’t even do it.
 I don’t take any credit away from Kyle because he’s a wheel man, but it shows you how tough the competition can be.
 If you don’t have the credentials to get yourself there and all you have is the money behind you.
 I don’t think you should be there.”

 It wasn’t all critical as the “Classy” one does have respect for a handful of NASCAR drivers.
-Those being Ryan Preece, Kyle Larson, Alex Bowman, and last but not least, Floridian Ross Chastain, whom the 25-year-old raced over the years.
+Those being Ryan Preece, Kyle Larson, Alex Bowman, and finally, Floridian Ross Chastain, whom the 25-year-old raced over the years.